Parsl/parsl/docs/userguide/checkpoints.rst

 checkpoints, if entries with results from multiple functions (with identical hashes) are encountered, only the last entry read will be considered.

-Checkpointing works in the following modes :
+Checkpointing works in the following modes:

-1. ``task_exit`` : In this mode, each app is checkpointed when it has completed or failed (after retries if enabled).
+1. ``task_exit``: In this mode, each app is checkpointed when it has completed or failed (after retries if enabled).
 This mode reduces the risk of losing information from completed tasks to a minimum.

    >>> config["globals"]["checkpoint"] = 'task_exit'

-2. ``periodic`` : The periodic mode allows the user to specify the interval at which all task information pending checkpointing should be checkpointed.
+2. ``periodic``: The periodic mode allows the user to specify the interval at which all task information pending checkpointing should be checkpointed.

    >>> config["globals"]["checkpoint"] = 'periodic'
    >>> config["globals"]["checkpointPeriod"] = "01:00:00"

-3. ``dfk_exit`` : In this mode, task checkpointing is done when the DataFlowKernel is about to exit.
+3. ``dfk_exit``: In this mode, task checkpointing is done when the DataFlowKernel is about to exit.
 This reduces the risk of losing task information and results from premature workflow termination from exceptions, terminate signals etc. However there's still some likelihood that information might be lost if the workflow is